mgietzmann/schooling/management/case_study/checklist.md

 >These calculations indicate that between piscivorous fish, marine mammals and marine birds, approximately 30,000 mt of herring is consumed each year.
 This is probably an underestimate since it was based among other things, on a presumed low abundance of herring on Georges Bank and herring, at least during the spawning season, are known to be much more abundant in recent years as the offshore portion of the stock has recovered.
 However, even using an estimate of 50,000 mt, this only represents 2.5% of the estimated total stock size of Atlantic herring in 1990, and 50% of the current commercial harvest.<sup>[[1]](https://www.fisheries.noaa.gov/management-plan/atlantic-herring-management-plan)</sup>

-Given the uncertainty in these estimates and the magnitude of the predation natural mortality is even greater consideration for herring when considering such quanities as MSY.
+Given the uncertainty in these estimates and the magnitude of the predation, good estimates of natural mortality is of great importance when considering such things as MSY.

 In terms of environmental factors affecting the resource much of this appears to be affects on spawning and the larval ages of stocks:

 > Mortality of Atlantic herring in the larval stage is very high since the larvae remain vulnerable to very low temperatures and a limited food supply for a prolonged period during the winter, especially in the shallow nearshore and estuarine waters (Townsend and Graham 1981, Graham et al. 1991).
 Campbell and Graham (1991) developed an ecological model in order to examine which factors affected larval survival to the early juvenile stage.<sup>[[1]](https://www.fisheries.noaa.gov/management-plan/atlantic-herring-management-plan)</sup>

-While temperatures in the Gulf of Maine are increasing faster than many other parts of the world<sup>[[2]](https://www.fisheries.noaa.gov/new-england-mid-atlantic/ecosystems/current-conditions-northeast-us-shelf-ecosystem-spring-2022)</sup> this in combination with runoff is also creating eutrophication<sup>[[3]](https://www.gulfofmaine.org/public/state-of-the-gulf-of-maine/eutrophication/)</sup> which can starve estuarine areas of oxygen and nutrients.
-All in all I think its pretty unclear how environmental changes are affecting herring but they are certainly sensitive to these kinds of changes.
+While temperatures in the Gulf of Maine are increasing faster than many other parts of the world<sup>[[2]](https://www.fisheries.noaa.gov/new-england-mid-atlantic/ecosystems/current-conditions-northeast-us-shelf-ecosystem-spring-2022)</sup> which could be considered a plus for herring larvae, this heating up in combination with runoff is also creating eutrophication<sup>[[3]](https://www.gulfofmaine.org/public/state-of-the-gulf-of-maine/eutrophication/)</sup> which can starve estuarine areas of oxygen and nutrients.
+Generally speaking however, I think its pretty unclear how warming is affecting herring populations.

 Over its history this stock has had quite large swings in estimated abundance with a notable crash in the 1970s, a recovery after that, and then a crash again recently<sup>[[4]](https://apps-st.fisheries.noaa.gov/sis/docServlet?fileAction=download&fileId=8051)</sup>.